isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 I became the chief editor of the newly established editorial department in 1972, manager of Nakano Factory in 1973, manager of Higashimurayama Printing House in 1983, manager of Colony Printing House in 1988, and the executive director of Tokyo Social Welfare Corporation and Zencolo Corporation in 1993.
 At the same time, I was assigned to the public role at Japan National Council of Social Welfare and Tokyo Metropolitan Bureau of Social Welfare Council.

 The daily life on the "welfare site" led me to a certain kind of doubts.
 One of them was the limit of my abilities as a welfare manager.
-I felt that I was losing my passion, and I was sure that the time to leave the role was near.
+I felt that I was losing my passion, and I was sure that the time to leave the role as the chief manager was approaching.

 Another factor was that in 1994 the debate about the abolition of the "Leprosy Prevention Law" had begun among the people concerned.
 I was worried about how it would come to an end, but it was ended by a "total repentance theory" in which no one would take responsibility, as I had thought.